-Any store or street stall displaying the Mobitel logo should be able to sell you reload cards.
-Instructions are on the cards and online, or just ask the person behind the counter what you need to do.
+Any store or street stall displaying the Mobitel or Dialog logos should be able to sell you reload cards.
+Instructions are on the cards, or just ask the person behind the counter what you need to do.

 Coverage and Data Speeds

 Coverage was pretty good everywhere I went.
-I had HSPA+ in every city and town, even relatively small ones.
-I had signal all along the coast, but it dropped out on buses and trains in the hill country.
+I had at least 3G/HSPA+ in every city and town, even relatively small ones.
+There was coverage all along the coast, but it dropped out on buses and trains in the hill country.
 The speed wasn’t especially fast, but still fine for most purposes.